Kasemov123/TALLibrary/README.md

 cp .env.example .env
 php artisan key:generate
 php artisan migrate
-Make sure to configure your  file with correct database credentials
+Make sure to configure your `.env` file with correct database credentials
 ```
 ## 📄 License
 This project is open-source and available under the MIT License.